+Aak a Madia Chaolaliat

+Prode - 0

-Lesson Title: Research: Ask a Media Specialist Grade:1
+Lesson fille.
+Research.
+Ask a media specialist Graue.2

+Materials:

-Time: 30 minutes
+Time: 30 minutes Activity sheets:

+Ask a Media Specialist,

-Overview:
+Overview: two pages

 Students learn that the library is the best place to begin research because the librarian can help them find information in all kinds of media.

 Objectives:

-- Identify resources available for research at the library - Recognize that the media specialist can help find information - Construct appropriate questions to ask a media specialist
+Identify resources available for research at the library Recognize that the media specialist can help find information Construct appropriate questions to ask a media specialist

-Materials:

-Activity sheets:

-Ask a Media Specialist,

-two pages

 Maryland Technology Literacy Standards for Students (MTLSS):